 - Select the migration type and click Next.

 Change compute resource only

 Move the virtual machine’s configuration file and virtual disks.

-Change both host and datastore
+Change both compute resource and storage

 Move the virtual machine to another host and move its configuration file and virtual disks.